ARTE33345555/allsync-for-apple-device-on-ios-OLD/README.md

 My program for additional help is barely blocked from being installed, but in a legal form.
 Because I don't want to end up in court with some company and what does an Android phone do

+The program will appear soon.
+Wait...... until the creator creates his library for controlling your device via Python.